 I love libraries in general for the peace and tranquility of it, so I had to do it for the culture and stop by the Boston Public Library.
 Perfect place to catch up on Shakespeare and Jane Austen outside in the courtyard near the soothing water fountain.
 Huge selection with plenty of space.
 Total Greek revival vibes.
 We also stopped by the Isabella Stewart Museum, which was beautiful and an awesome choice for people interested in religion during the 15th-17th century.
 Although it was much smaller than I had expected.

-The reason I love traveling is because with every trip, you learn something new.
+The reason I love traveling is that with every trip, you learn something new.
 If you didn’t, then you didn’t take in as many experiences as you could have.
 I had a really refreshing conversation with one of our Lyft drivers who was in his late 50’s.

 Back to Reality

 My short stay in Boston was much needed because I had not seen my family there in 3 years.
 I had flown from Tampa to Wichita for a weekend and then I flew to Boston with my mom.
 So as you can all imagine I’ve been a little exhausted.
 Time is such a precious thing, isn’t it?
 There never seems to be enough of it.
-I am going to start blogging more frequently once I get settled into my new place and jobs.
-Yes, jobs, as in plural, because in this economy, working two jobs is very normalized, especially for millennials.